IBMDeveloperBNL/quicklab-santa-holiday/README.md

-# Build your Santa Holiday Assistant in a snap
+# Build your Santa Holiday Assistant in a snap :santa: :christmas_tree:
 We will be creating an assistant to take your orders at the Christmas drinks...

 ## Creating an IBM Cloud Account